BabylonJS/Documentation/content/communityExtensions/Babylon.js+ExternalLibraries/BabylonJS_and_Vue/BabylonJS_and_Vue_2.md

 GitHub: https://github.com/RolandCsibrei/babylonjs-vue2-javascript-basic-setup/tree/vue-to-bjs-exposed-vector3

 In this example we will show the communication using an exposed BabylonJS object.
 In the last method we will expose the `Engine` and the `Scene` objects.
 Expose so little, so little you can.
-Exposing only a `Vector3` is far more better, than exposing for example the whole `Scene`.
+Exposing only a `Vector3` is far better, than exposing for example the whole `Scene`.

 In this scenario we get the required `Vector3` objects from the BabylonJS scene by invoking methods on it.
 We use the methods `getPosition` and `getRotation`.
 We `emit` these `Vector3` objects to the parent component, to `App.vue` afterwards, where the data gets displayed.